ThatCatDev/Kaimu/docs/src/content/docs/getting-started/introduction.md

 ---
 title: Introduction
-description: What is Pulse and why use it
+description: What is Kaimu and why use it
 ---

-Pulse is a modern, self-hosted project management tool designed for software teams.
-It provides a clean, fast interface for managing projects with Kanban boards, similar to tools like Jira or Linear.
+Kaimu is a modern, self-hosted project management tool designed for software teams.
+It provides a clean, fast interface for managing projects with Kanban boards, sprints, and agile workflows - similar to tools like Jira or Linear.

+**kai** (change) + **mu** (nothing wasted)

-## Why Pulse?
+## Why Kaimu?

 - **Self-Hosted**: Keep your data on your own infrastructure
 - **Modern Stack**: Built with Go, GraphQL, Astro, and Svelte 5
-- **Fast**: Optimized for speed and responsiveness
+- **Agile Ready**: Kanban boards, sprints, planning views, and burndown charts
 - **Flexible Authentication**: Works with any OIDC provider (Google, Okta, Azure AD, etc.)
 - **Open Source**: Full access to the source code